CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### 🔼 `Improvement` Improved UI/UX of compass.

 ### 🔼 `Improvement` Improved UI/UX of skin selection UI.
+> We'll be adding a `Make Default` option to skins in the selection UI in the next update.
+> Additionally, when clicking "Purchase" on a skin, the future shop UI will filter accordingly, showing actual purchases for that item.

 ### 🔼 `Improvement` Added screen shake effect when explosions explode nearby.